timsort/cpp-TimSort/README.md

 make install
 ```

+## CONFIGURATION

+A few configuration macros allow gfx::timsort to emit diagnostic, which might be helpful to diagnose issues:
+* Defining `GFX_TIMSORT_ENABLE_ASSERT` inserts assertions in key locations in the algorithm to avoid logic errors.
+* Defining `GFX_TIMSORT_ENABLE_LOG` inserts logs in key locations, which allow to follow more closely the flow of the algorithm.

 ## TESTS

 The tests are written with Catch2 (branch 1.x) and can be compiled with CMake and run through CTest.